galdre/morphe/docs/clojure-idioms.md

 As a functional language and as a Lisp, Clojure has good tools built-in to tackle this problem, whether via functional composition, higher-order functions, or macros.
 Let's examine some of those.
 For a foil, we'll consider the following common use-case: the integration of a [tracing library](https://opentracing.io/).

 The requirements are that we need to trace all API endpoints and all major internal operations.
-It has been determined that the text attached to each trace be of the following format:
+It has been determined that the label attached to each trace be of the following format:

 ```clojure
 (format "%s:%s:%s"